 We’ve pulled together a list of compelling action verbs so you can get started on improving your resume.
 We’ve also broken it down so you can find the perfect word more easily.
 As you begin this process, we highly encourage you to sign up for Teal and use our free Resume Builder tool to create the best possible version of your resume.
 These power words have the potential to take your resume to the next level.

-Finding and choosing verbs for your resume, where space is limited, can be stressful, challenging and time-consuming.
+Finding and choosing verbs for your resume, where space is limited, can be time-consuming.
 We organized several buckets of action verb ideas into general categories, depending on your line of work.
+These categories will help you pick the right verbs to write a targeted resume.

 Supervised, organized, or led: these aren’t just for executives!
 It’s worth taking a look through this list of managerial action verbs if you’ve ever had specific responsibility over a project’s completion, other employees, or a third party.